cpurules/rtdocs-nhse/docs/index.rst

 Welcome to the NHSE documentation!
 ==================================

 This is a user-created (i.e. unofficial) guide for using NHSE and covers both basic (e.g. inventory editing, villager injection) and advanced (e.g. field editor) topics.

+It should be noted that this is *not* an all-inclusive guide.
+Many things (such as the number of bells in your wallet) are clearly labeled in main menus and should not require instructions to change.
+The NHSE wiki also has some great information for basic editing.
+Instead, this is aimed more at less-intuitive aspects of NHSE, including editors that don't have explanations in the guide and information about what various fields or flags mean.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :hidden:
    :caption: Reference

    links

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :hidden:
    :caption: NHSE Basics

    basics/item-editor